slamora/brackets-wiki/How-to-Use-Brackets.md

 * Brackets doesn't check to see which CSS or JS files are linked into the current HTML file--it searches all files in the file tree.

+Starting with Sprint 17, you can use Quick Edit anywhere a hex color, rgb/rgba(), or hsl/hsla() appears to invoke the Color Picker to edit it inline.
+This includes shortcut swatches for other colors used in the file.

 Eventually Brackets could leverage inline editing for lots of other kinds of things like inline visual tools like gradient and shadow editors for the selected CSS rule.